 The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-Many employees will be provided with a computer in order to perform their duties as an employee.
+Many employees are provided with a computer or laptop in order to perform their duties as an employee.
 In the vast majority of circumstances, this will not give rise to a benefit and so there will be no reporting requirements.

-Where an employer provides an employee with a computer or laptop and it is solely for business purposes then, as with other business equipment provided, there are no tax or reporting consequences under ITEPA 2003, s 316 if:
+Where an employer provides an employee with a computer or laptop solely for business purposes, there is an exemption from tax and NIC and no reporting consequences if the following criteria are met: